Phaethon: Artistic evidence

-Asclepius
+Connections

+The lesser-known myth of Sirius the dog star god and the harvest goddess Opora share some elements with the myth of Phaethon.
+In that myth, Sirius visits the earth on some mission but then meets and falls in love with Opora.
+His unfulfilled love makes him burn hotter, which results in the humans suffering under the great heat he causes.
+They pray to the gods, and eventually Boreas the god of the north wind orders his sons to deliver Opora to Sirius while he uses cold wind blasts to cool the earth.
+To commemorate the event, Sirius would continue to burn hot each year during the harvest season, explaining the intense heat of the dog-days of summer, attributed to Sirius by the ancients.
+In addition, some ancient authors used 'Sirius' (meaning "scorching") as an epithet for Helios himself.

 Phaethon's story shares some similarities to the myth of Asclepius, as mortal sons of divine fathers (Helios and Apollo) who disrupted natural order (Phaethon by driving the chariot off-course, Asclepius by resurrecting the dead) and were then killed by Zeus in order to establish that order again after complains from other divinities (Gaia and Hades), bringing sorrow to said fathers.
 Phaethon's myth was the preeminent myth involving amber in classical antiquity, and according to Celtic tradition, Apollo shed tears of amber for Asclepius' death; while Apollo's association with amber is not extraordinary, the context of it (mourning for his son) is significant.
 Diodorus Siculus in his own account of Phaethon ended by saying that amber was commonly used in connection to mourning the death of young people, and the link between resin and tears was not an uncommon one, as seen in the myths of Myrrha and Meleager (according to a lost play by Sophocles); the ancient Greek word for tear dakruon could also mean sap or gum.
 The first of the Vatican Mythographers tried to merge the two myths, writing that Phaethon brought Hippolytus back to life (Asclepius in myth), and that after he was killed by Zeus, Apollo slew the Sicilian smiths who forged Zeus' thunderbolts (Apollo slaying the Cyclopes who forged Zeus' lightning bolts after he slew Asclepius).
 The second narrative on Phaethon however, from the so-dubbed "Second Vatican Mythographer", recounts the more traditional version of the myth with no traces of amalgamation with other myths or any connection to Asclepius.

+Phaethon, just like the nymph Clytie, is a Helios-related myth commonly associated with Apollo in modern times, although original Greek and Roman sources do not mention him.
+Although Ovid is largely seen as the reason for the conflation between the gods in post-classical times, he himself did not identify them; the father of Phaethon (and Clytie’s lover) is a solar but distinctive non-Apolline figure, described as the son of Hyperion, and existing separately from the god of light.